This post contains affiliate links. Read my disclosure policy here.

 - Add the oil to the pot and heat it over medium-high heat.
 Add the purée and cook for about 5 minutes, slowly stirring.
 Reduce the heat to medium and add the puréed beans, vegetable broth, and salt.
 Simmer the soup for 10 minutes.
 Add liquid if necessary to ensure the soup is creamy but not incredibly thick.
 Serve with any or all of the garnishes.

-* I used olive oil instead of corn oil.
+- I used grapeseed oil instead of corn oil.

-*For garnish, I topped with fresh-cut cilantro, vegan sour cream, diced avocado, diced tomato and a squeeze of lime.
+- I topped with fresh-cut cilantro, sliced green onions, vegan sour cream, diced tomato, and a squeeze of lime.